root-foundation/root/foundation/Essence.md

 ### Phrase

 Collective prosperity through unity.

 ### One line

 RootNet is a network that enables collective prosperity in the age of AI — through unity.
-### Bio

-RootNet is a new kind of network that enables collective prosperity in the age of AI, through unity built on incentives.
 ### Email

 **Subject**: RootNet — collective prosperity in the age of AI